Juan Garza: Murders, trial, and execution

-In addition to the aggravating factors, the jury found four mitigating factors: Garza was under a great deal of stress at the time of the murders, he was somewhat young, his codefendants were facing lesser sentences, and that all of the victims were also criminals.
+In addition to the aggravating factors, the jury found four mitigating factors: Garza was under a great deal of stress at the time of the murders, he was somewhat young, his codefendants were facing lesser sentences, and all of the victims were also criminals who had voluntarily participated in the drug trade.
 They unanimously recommended a death sentence, and on August 10, 1993, Garza was formally sentenced to die.
 During the sentencing phase, it was revealed that Garza had tried to bribe guards to escape and order a hit on the main prosecutor in his case, saying he wanted him tortured first.
 His mistress tried to bring him a hacksaw blade.

 Upon hearing the jury's decision, U.S. District Judge Filemon Vela Sr. told Garza that "the only thing that I can ask you to consider is to start making your peace to your God."